Lincoln Financial Field – Army/Navy Game – Philadelphia

 Even with the emotions of the game, there is a respectful tone.
 This is not a crowd that will fight over their emotions.
 These are respectful fans who take pride in their teams, as well as their nation.

 The sports complex is located right off of I-95, with massive parking lots in the area.
 Even with big crowds, there should be no problem with access.
-Parking will not be cheap, but it will be convenient, as there are over 6,000 spaces available throughout eight lots at shockingly high price of $35 a piece.
+Parking will not be cheap, but it will be convenient, as there are over 6,000 spaces available throughout eight lots at a shockingly high price of $40 apiece.

-If using public transportation, you will likely find yourself using the only corporate-sponsored subway station that I know of, the AT&T station of the Broad Street Line.
+If using public transportation, you will likely find yourself using the only corporate-sponsored subway station that I know of, the NRG station of the Broad Street Line.

 It is the Army-Navy game, so that is probably extra enough as it is.
 But there are other reasons to attend.

-Stay outside the stadium to witness the walk of the Cadets and Midshipmen into the stadium. then get inside to watch the formations form on the field.
-It is well worth attendance just for this.
+Stay outside the stadium to witness the walk of the Cadets and Midshipmen into the stadium.
+Then get inside to watch the formations on the field.
+It is well worth attending just for this.